Fig: Breeding

-While the fig contains more naturally occurring varieties than any other tree crop, a formal breeding program was not developed until the beginning of the 20th century.
-Ira Condit, "High Priest of the Fig," and William Storey tested some thousands of fig seedlings in the early 20th century based at University of California, Riverside.
-It was then continued at the University of California, Davis.
-However, the fig breeding program was ultimately closed in the 1980s.
+While there are more naturally occurring varieties of figs than of any other tree crop, a formal fig breeding program was not developed until the beginning of the 20th century.
+Ira Condit, "High Priest of the Fig", and William Storey tested some thousands of fig seedlings in the early 20th century based at University of California, Riverside.
+The work they had been doing was later continued at the University of California, Davis.
+That fig breeding program was closed in the 1980s.

-Due to insect and fungal disease pressure in both dried and fresh figs, the breeding program was revived in 1989 by James Doyle and Louise Ferguson using the germplasm established at UC Riverside by Ira Condit and William Storey.
-Crosses were made and two new varieties are now in production in California: the public variety "Sierra", and the patented variety "Sequoia".
+Insect and fungal disease pressure affecting both dried and fresh figs led James Doyle and Louise Ferguson to revive the breeding program in 1989 using the germplasm that Condit and Storey had established.
+Two varieties from Doyle and Ferguson's program are now in production in California: the public variety "Sierra", and the patented variety "Sequoia".

 Production

-In 2020, world production of raw figs was 1.26 million tonnes, led by Turkey (with 25% of the world total), Egypt, Morocco, and Algeria as the largest producers collectively accounting for 62% of the total.
+In 2020, world production of raw figs was 1.26 million tonnes, led by Turkey (with 25% of the world total), Egypt, Morocco, and Algeria as the largest producers, collectively accounting for 62% of the total.

 Food

 Figs can be eaten fresh or dried, and used in jam-making.
 Most commercial production is in dried or otherwise processed forms, since the ripe fruit does not transport well, and once picked does not keep well.
 The widely produced fig roll ("Fig Newton" is a trademark of Nabisco) is a biscuit (or cookie) with a filling made from figs.

 In the Northern Hemisphere, fresh figs are in season from August through to early October.
 Fresh figs used in cooking should be plump and soft, and without bruising or splits.
 If they smell sour, the figs have become over-ripe.
 Slightly under-ripe figs can be kept at room temperature for 1–2 days to ripen before serving.
 Figs are most flavorful at room temperature.

+Freshly harvested figs underwent two distinct drying methods for preservation.
+The first method was natural sun-drying, where the figs were exposed to the warmth and light of the sun.
+The second method involved oven-drying, where the figs were placed in a controlled temperature environment within an oven.
+Each process has its unique impact on the texture and flavor profile of the dried figs.